heyanlong/ajax-upload/readme.md

 ### How to allow only certain file types? ###

-The best way is to check the file type of selected function in a onSubmit callback function and return false to cancel upload if invalid file is selected.
-But don't forget to add a server-side check for security.
+The best way is to check the file type of selected file in a onSubmit callback and return false to cancel upload if invalid file is selected.
+But don't forget to add a server-side check too.

     new AjaxUpload('button2', {
         action: 'upload.php',